eepyamre/drawamare/overview.md

 1. **User Layers**:

-   - Partially Implemented: Each user can now have multiple drawing layers.
+   - **Partially Implemented**: Each user can now have multiple drawing layers.
 The frontend code has a UI structure for layer display and selection and logic to manage multiple layers per user.
-Basic layer creation and selection are implemented via UI.
+Basic layer creation, selection, and **deletion** are implemented via UI.
    - Layers are differentiated and organized per user, allowing for individual drawing spaces within the shared canvas, with UI representation for layers.
-   - Users are assigned an initial layer upon connection and can create additional layers via the UI.
+   - Users are assigned an initial layer upon connection and can create **and delete** additional layers via the UI.
 Layer selection is implemented in the UI, allowing users to choose the active layer.
    - Layer Ordering and Selection: UI for layer selection is implemented.
 UI and logic for layer reordering are still TODO.

 2. **Undo/Redo**: